-There are many different types of small dogs to choose from.... each with their own individual characteristics.
+There are many small dog breeds to choose from.... each with their own individual characteristics.
 Learn more about all the 'little dogs' here.

 They may be tiny physically, but the small dog breeds usually have BIG personalities!